eficode-academy/rf-katas/exercises/02-robot-syntax.md

 The reason is that this is not in Robot syntax.

-Check out Robot Framework user guide: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-test-data
+Check out Robot Framework user guide: [Creating test data](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-test-data).

 ## Terminology